jos2400730-prog/project-3-initial/README.md

 - Code includes comprehensive exception handling
 - Implementation demonstrates proper use of generics where applicable
 - Methods use Stream API features appropriately
-- Include a brief reflection on how AI analysis improved your code quality
+- Include a brief reflection on how AI analysis improved your code quality in REFLECTION.md
+- Include a description of AI interactions in AI_INTERACTION_LOG.md

 Any questions, let me know!